-People go crazy over Fireball – in good ways and bad.
+People have been going crazy over Fireball for a long time now.
 I prefer to cook with Fireball as opposed to drinking it, but that’s just me.
 For me it adds a nice cinnamon-whisky flavor to your food without having to spend to much on the bottle.

 I’ve done a few desserts with Fireball that have been pretty popular so far…these Fireball Whiskey Cheesecake Shots and these Fireball Whisky Apple Pies.
 Usually when we have apples we throw together an easy apple crisp for dessert, but today it’s going to be all about frying up some fritters.

-I kept the skin on for these fritters, you know for the added nutrients add all…but if you prefer to peel them it’s totally fine too.
+I kept the skin on for these fritters but if you prefer to peel them it’s totally fine too.

-Start by slicing your apples into about 1/4″ thick slices (we used a mandoline but a sharp knife will work too) and then cut out the core with a knife or a cutter like this…
+- Start by slicing your apples into about 1/4″ thick slices (we used a mandolin but a sharp knife will work too) and then cut out the core with a knife or a cutter as shown above.

 - 1 cup light beer

-- ½ cup sugar mixed with 1 tablespoon cinnamon
+- 1/2 cup sugar mixed with 1 tablespoon ground cinnamon

 - Start heating up a large pot filled only halfway with oil over medium heat to 350 degrees.

-- Make the batter by adding the flour, beer and Fireball to a bowl and whisking together well.
+- Make the batter by adding the flour, beer and cinnamon whiskey to a bowl and whisking together well.
 Let the batter sit while you slice the apples.

 - Once the oil comes to temperature, dip the apple slices into the batter so they are fully coated, letting the excess drip off and then carefully into the oil.
 Fry as many in your pot as you can with out the fritters touching.